 “… an innovative, community-based conservation program that allows for limited trophy hunting to conserve local populations of markhor, improves habitat for both markhor and domestic livestock, and improves the economic conditions for local tribes in Torghar.”

 So there are just a couple of statements, from the IUCN, that put paid to the false accusation that trophy hunting is detrimental to conservation.
-Indeed, these IUCN statements make it clear that conservation programs that include trophy/sport hunting, are often far more successful than those with do not include trophy/sport hunting.
+Indeed, these IUCN statements make it clear that conservation programs that include trophy/sport hunting, are far more successful than those which do not include trophy/sport hunting.

 The IUCN has also produced a paper entitled “IUCN SSC Guiding Principles on Trophy Hunting as a Tool for Creating Conservation Incentives”.
 The opening paragraph, of this documents, states: